SierraQian/IST303-GroupC-Project/README.md

    - Implement backend system for user account management (3 days)
    - Validate and update user account information (2 days)

-3. As a trader without an account, I want to view the default indicators and upcoming events, enabling me to access basic information about the economic calendar even without a registered account.
+3. As a trader without an account, I want to view the default indicators and upcoming releases, enabling me to access basic information about the economic calendar even without a registered account.

    Tasks:

    - Frontend:
    - Design and implement a landing page with default indicators (2 days)
-   - Display upcoming events on the landing page (1 day)
+   - Display upcoming releases on the landing page (1 day)

    - Backend:
    - Set up default indicator configuration (1 day)
-   - Provide APIs to fetch default indicators and upcoming events (2 days)
+   - Provide APIs to fetch default indicators and upcoming releases (2 days)

 # Milestone 2